Recently, I unveiled my Ultimate List of Ways to Save Money. It’s a growing list of all the ways I talk about saving money around the house.

 I also like to use random bottles of sauce, 2/3 empty bags of shredded cheese, fresh herbs on the verge of going bad, and leftover unused veggies from a meal several days ago.
 Really, anything goes.
 The ultimate goal is to avoid throwing away perfectly good food (and $$) in the trash for no good reason.

-My favorite version of this is a fridge challenges when I feel like the fridge is crowded and we’re on the verge of throwing away some expensive ingredients like mushrooms, bell peppers, olives, basil, or meat.
+My favorite version of this is a fridge challenge when I feel like the fridge is crowded and we’re on the verge of throwing away some expensive ingredients like mushrooms, bell peppers, olives, basil, or meat.

 Fridge Challenge Example

-In fact, just today I made a lunch entree completely out of leftover refrigerator items and a $1 clearance whole wheat pizza dough from the grocery store.
+Here’s an example from a fridge challenge I did today.
+I made a lunch entree completely out of leftover refrigerator items and a $1 clearance whole wheat pizza dough from the grocery store.

 - 1 diced sweet red pepper (originally bought for stir-fry but didn’t end up needing this one)